Station Staff On Air Technology

 2007

 RFBM cancelled it's registered theme camp plans, and instead ran a fully automated station out of a plastic box in the DFT camp.
+This automated station occupied a spot on the FM dial, but did not offer a public space, nor accommodate live operation.

 2008

 RFBM returned as a fully operating theme camp and more finishing of the building was attempted.
 Pilasters, similar in design to the ones used 2000-2005, was added at each wall joint along the frontage.
 The 2003 veranda was retained.
-A shade structure was purchased and added onto the rear for staff meetings.
-The deck sections were rebuilt to a new 2-foot-wide specification to make them lighter and easier to stack

 HomeStation ∫ Technology ∫ StaffOn Air